n8n-io/self-hosted-ai-starter-kit/docs/reference/api/ollama-endpoints.md

 > Complete API documentation for Ollama Large Language Model service

 Ollama provides a simple REST API for running large language models locally.
-This document covers all available endpoints and integration patterns for the AI Starter Kit deployment.
+This document covers all available endpoints and integration patterns for the GeuseMaker deployment.

 ## 🌟 Service Overview